Skip to main content

 Types of Deposits

-• Initial deposit: When opening the contract (often minimum €100-1,000)
+• Initial deposit: Required when opening the contract, typically €100-1,000 minimum

 3. Investment Options

-Euros Funds (Capital Guaranteed)
+Euros Funds (Fonds Euros)

 Source: ACPR - French Prudential Supervision Authority

-Unit-Linked (Unités de Compte)
+Unit-Linked Funds (Unités de Compte)

-• SCPI/OPCI: Real estate funds
+• SCPI/OPCI: Real estate investment funds

-• ETFs: Index funds with low fees
+• ETFs: Index funds with low expense ratios

-• Structured products: Partial capital protection
+• Structured products: Some offer partial capital protection

 Multi-Support Contract